 Role-playing board games were big in 1978, with Dungeons & Dragons spawning several imitators – of which this was one, although the restrictive nature of the film’s narrative – taking place almost entirely within a shopping mall – kept it from becoming the extensive universe of the more fantasy-inspired games.
 You could play as a two-player game – one player the humans, the other the zombies – or a solo player game.
 The board – sorry, ‘map’ – is based on the shopping mall while cardboard figures represent the characters.
 Zombies win by killing three people; humans win by closing off the mall entrances and killing all the zombies, which sounds like rather more work.

 This wasn’t a particularly successful game at the time – although the film Dawn of the Dead quickly gathered a cult following, horror fandom at the time wasn’t really part of the geek culture that was into role-playing games, and gamers probably found this a bit simplistic for their tastes.
 This lack of popularity and a large amount of losable pieces inevitably means that complete sets now go for big money.

 However, less flush players can download and print out the whole thing here: http://www.homepageofthedead.com/baps/dawn_board_game.html

 David Flint, MOVIES & MANIA

 Image thanks: Tomb It May ConcernMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
+And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.